Useful washing machine programs

 The second, less common child lock, which is also called a door safety lock, is a device that will stop the door from being closed.
 This means kids can't lock items in the drum that shouldn't be there.

 If you have kids, these can be useful features.
-You can use the left-hand menu in our washing machines reviews to select the models with a door safety lock or panel safety lock.
+You can read our washing machines reviews to find the models with a door safety lock or panel safety lock.

 Pre-ironing/easy iron/anti crease